Middle cerebral artery

 • terminates at their final cortical territory

 *The point where the M1 (sphenoidal) segment becomes the M2 (insular) segment is not agreed upon.
 As originally described by Fischer in 1938, the M1 segment ends where the artery turns 5.
 Although the bifurcation coincides with the genu in the classically described anatomy, most patients have a nonclassical bifurcation that occurs proximal or distal to the genu 6.
 Thus, the M1 could include rather than necessarily end at the main bifurcation.
 This landmark-based nomenclature was adopted in Gibo and Rhoton's microsurgical descriptions 7,8.
-In contrast, in the current era of endovascular intervention, stroke expert groups have recommended the designation that the M1 ends at the main bifurcation 9,10.
+In contrast, in the era of endovascular intervention, stroke expert groups have recommended the designation that the M1 ends at the main bifurcation 9,10.
 Different studies still variably define the M1-M2 distinction 11-14.

 Branches